James C. Morton: Career

 On the Los Angeles stage Morton played the title role of Tik-Tok in The Tik-Tok Man of Oz (1913), by L. Frank Baum, Louis F. Gottschalk, Victor Schertzinger and Oliver Morosco.

 In the early 1910s Morton appeared in a vaudeville and burlesque duo, Morton & Moore, with actor Frank Moore, playing at the Alhambra Theatre in Harlem and in The Merry Whirl on Broadway.

 Death

-Morton died of a chronic myocarditis on October 24, 1942, in Reseda, California at age 58.
+Morton died of chronic myocarditis on October 24, 1942, in Reseda, California at age 58.
 He had suffered from the condition for approximately 11 years.